nt246/physalia-lcwgs/day_1/markdowns/data_processing.md

 ## Estimate read depth in your bam files

-After all the filtering steps, we want to know what final depth of coverage we have for each samples for downstream analysis.
+After all the filtering steps, we want to know what final depth of coverage we have for each sample for downstream analysis.
 Here, we will use [samtools depth](http://www.htslib.org/doc/samtools-depth.html) to first compute the read depth at each bp position in the genome.
 Then we will pull the output file to our local machines and compute depth